You may wish to read an introductory page to this section first.

 (left and right) Portal of Dundar Bey Medresesi, a detail of which is shown in the image used as background for this page; (centre) minaret of Hizir Bey Camii

 Egirdir was located along the route leading from the Aegean coast to Konya and Central Anatolia; the Seljuks built a caravanserai and a warehouse outside the walls of the town.
 These were converted into religious buildings by the Hamidogullari rulers; the caravanserai became a medrese (a Koranic school) and the warehouse a large mosque; a new caravanserai was built on the route to Konya.

 (left) Portal of Hizir Bey Camii; (right) a capital of the medrese courtyard

 The mosque on the left especially has a gate of extreme beauty, covered with ornaments, and an inscription in Cufic running all around it. (..)
-The disposition of the edifice (has) pointed arches, supported by pillars, the capitals of which are the very prototypes of what are seen in our oldest churches.
+The disposition of the edifice (has) pointed arches, supported by pillars, the capitals of which are the very prototypes of what are seen in our oldest churches (e.g. at S. Giovanni in Laterano).
 Two had birds with extended wings; others with grotesque figures, and one with leaves.
-F. V. J. Arundell, chaplain of the British community at Smyrna.
+Arundell

 The Muslim prohibition against life-like imagery of all living creatures led to the development of an art based on calligraphy and geometric patterns.
 Yet the Seljuks (and after them the Ottomans) were not so strict about this aspect of Islam.
 It is not unusual to see reliefs and statues portraying animals, in particular birds, even inside a religious building such as a medrese.